KiranPandranki17/SnapScreen-Project-2-Bootcamp/README.md

 - Special thanks to the Unsplash API for providing a vast collection of high-quality images.

+## Deployment

+The SnapScreen app is deployed and accessible at https://snapscreen-wallpaper.netlify.app/.
+Check it out live!

 ---

 Happy Visualizing with SnapScreen! 🚀✨